keystonejs/keystone/docs/blog/roadmap-update.md

 Keystone is in a better place than it's ever been, and we're loving the enthusiastic feedback we've had from the community (as well as our own team who use it).
 We've also heard the pain points that people experience, and want to tackle these head on.

-In particular, while we're happy with Keystone's core architecture and how the back-end has developed; now we want to pour more love into Keystone's Admin UI and focus on the getting started experience.
+In particular, while we're happy with Keystone's core architecture and how the back-end has developed, now we want to pour more love into Keystone's Admin UI and focus on the getting started experience.

 ## Making getting started easy

-One of the core philosophies of keystone is "Make simple things easy, and complex things possible".
+One of the core philosophies of Keystone is "Make simple things easy, and complex things possible".
 Overall, we feel that we have been doing a good job of the second, but falling a bit short on the first.

 So we're fixing this.
 We've been looking at other projects with great starting experiences, including Next.js and Gatsby — two favourites of ours which support really complex use-cases, but still make it ridiculously easy to get started.